IvanDobrovolsky/news-widgets/README.md

     Using $http.get() to make an asynchronous http request ang load data from NewYork Times API resource.
     Angular material framework was used to make a layout in material style.

+Implementation5: Plain JavaScript + Handlebars + Fetch API + NewYork Times API.

+    Using fetch API which returns a promise and handling it in a needed way.
+Also Handlebars were used to simplify rendering data.